PEPAXD/SpeakAndListen/README.md

 This project is licensed under the MIT License.
 You can refer to the [LICENSE](LICENSE) file for more details.

 ## Contact
-If you have any questions or comments about this project, feel free to contact me at mauro.pepa@example.com.
+If you have any questions or comments about this project, feel free to contact me at mauropepa1997oficial@gmail.com.

----
-*Note: The image used in the README is a visual representation of the application and should be replaced with an actual screenshot or a more suitable image when published on GitHub.*